DeanLemans/deanlemans.github.io/content/vault_rules.md

 - Reduce folder complexity to simplify navigation and maintainability
 - [ ] Migrate external content locally or at least link it
 - [ ] when linking an external thing, use an archived version
-- written in markdown and sometimes embedded html.(html mostly for foldable stuff)
+- written in markdown and sometimes embedded html. (html mostly for foldable stuff)
-- Heavy use of internal links for interconnectivity (i dont really do this)
+- Heavy use of internal links for interconnectivity (I don't really do this)

 ---

 ### 7.2 Folder Organization

 **Reference Folder**
-- `00-raw/clippings` external content (essays, articles, wiki pages)
+- `00-raw/00_00-archive` external content (essays, articles, wiki pages)

-**Admin Folder
+**Admin Folder**
 - `static_files` images, audio, template, PDFs, etc.

 **Raw Folder (hidden)**
-- `00-raw` 'unprofesional' stuff, work folder, experiments
+- `00-raw` 'unprofessional' stuff, work folder, experiments

 ---